ealva-com/ealvalog/README.md

    5. Push configuration/dependency management/dependency injection into the client, while providing base classes and configuration classes.
    6. Minimize framework layers and only add heavier lower layers as needed (async logging, logging to file, database, etc.)
    7. Support Android logger and java.util.logging initially, with others added if/when necessary.
+   8. An adapter over Log4j2 has been added but is not complete (eg. no MDC support yet) and not fully tested but exists as an example.

 This library was originally written in Java but has been ported to Kotlin.
 The original Java API was very much like other logging frameworks, very fat with lots of convenience methods.
 The Kotlin version strips away most of this API and moves the fat interface